Bedsit: References in popular culture

-Popular songs
+Music

 Bedsits are often associated with poor people, and are mentioned in this way in "Late Lament" by The Moody Blues: "Bedsitter people look back and lament/another day's useless energy spent".
 Justin Hayward, the song's composer and singer, wrote it in his own bed-sit at the age of 19, although the quoted line was penned by the band's drummer, Graeme Edge.
-The song "Solitary Confinement" from The Members album At the Chelsea Nightclub, paints a grim picture of life in a bedsit room, portraying the life of a loner who has moved to the city, and spends all their time at work or at home watching television, and "eat(s) out of tins".
+The song "Solitary Confinement" from the Members album At the Chelsea Nightclub, paints a grim picture of life in a bedsit room, portraying the life of a loner who has moved to the city, and spends all their time at work or at home watching television, and "eat(s) out of tins".
 The song likens the protagonist's existence to that of a prisoner locked in solitary confinement.
 Scottish folk-rock singer Al Stewart's debut album is titled Bedsitter Images.
 In "I Fought in a War" by Scottish indie band Belle and Sebastian, mention is made of the "bedsit infamy of the decade gone before".
 The subject is also referenced for a similar purpose in "Legend in My Living Room" by Annie Lennox ["...Bright lights and trains and bedsit stains"] as well as the Soft Cell song "Bedsitter", about club life.
 David Bowie in "Song for Bob Dylan" from Hunky Dory (1971) sings: "You gave your heart to every bedsit room".
 The Clash song "Capitol Radio" remarks "phone in from your bedsit room".
+Nick Cave and the Bad Seeds refer to a bedsit in their 2024 song "Wild God" from the album of the same name, with the lyric: "He went searching for the girl down on Jubilee Street.
+But she’d died in a bedsit in 1993."